 - This is clearly demonstrated in an episode where they are investigating a small town after a strange call.
 Teal'c and Jonas are sitting in a diner, and Jonas easily points out the strange things people are doing, such as a guy who is reading the same page of a newspaper three times, or another who has put a dozen teaspoons of sugar in his coffee.
 He's never showing actively looking around him and seemingly notes things at a glance.

 - Supernatural: Do you think you would be able to notice a single fingernail embedded in a chalklike wall in a dimly-lit cellar?
 Or a small symbol carved on the inside of a vase you happen to be walking past?
 Sam Winchester can.

 - Star Trek: The Next Generation's Data, being an android with perfect recall, has this and exasperating his crew mates by picking up on tiny details that are not at all relevant.

-- Comedian Adam Carolla claimed to suffer from hyperawareness during his radio show.
+- During The Adam Carolla Show, Adam claimed to suffer from hyperawareness.
 His actual complaint was more along the lines of not being able to ignore the little things wrong in a situation the way most people can.
 (Notable example: on multiple occasions, a caller would phone in and their smoke detector's "low battery" chirp would be overheard on the call.
 It would drive him nuts that they didn't replace the battery the instant they first heard the chirp.)

 - In Warhammer 40,000, followers of the eldritch god Slaanesh have honed their senses to an incredible degree, able to distinguish between the subtlest differences in any of their myriad senses.
 Why?
 To enjoy their senses more, of course!
 This has the unfortunate side-effect of eventually requiring more and more stimulation to reach the same high.
 Eventually, the worshiper is rendered unable to be roused by anything except the most audacious, perverse, and extreme stimulus.